-ABC radio presenter & specialist in Australian & Mediterranean garden design with a special love of travel.
-Sabrina has led many ASA garden tours to France, Italy & Spain since 2008.
+ABC radio presenter, garden writer & horticultural consultant specialising in Australian & Mediterranean garden design.
+Sabrina also works on planting programs in remote Aboriginal communities.
+She has led ASA garden tours to France, Italy, Spain, Morocco, the UK and Western Australia since 2008.

-Sabrina first joined ASA in 2008 and has since led numerous garden tours for ASA to Italy, France and Spain.
+Sabrina first joined ASA in 2008 and has since led numerous garden tours for ASA to Italy, France, Spain, Morocco, the UK and Western Australia.
 Sabrina has a great passion for plants, gardens and their place in the greater landscape.
 She explores the relationship between landscape and people's sense of belonging.
 Sabrina's love of travel to other Mediterranean climates allows her to share her knowledge of gardening in Western Australia with fellow gardening enthusiasts and translate its place in the Australian landscape.
 Her plant knowledge has been passed down from 3 generations of obsessive gardeners, leaving her in little doubt of what to study as a career path.